Bédée

 Bédée ([bede]; Bezeg; Gallo: Bedésc) is a commune in the department of Ille-et-Vilaine in Brittany.
-It is located in the North West of France and is labeled as a village étape since 2009.
+It is located in the northwest of France and is labeled as a village étape since 2009.

 Etymology

-The name of Bédée would come from the Gaulish "Bedo" (= pit) or "betu" (= birch) and the suffix -iscum.
+The name of Bédée may come from the Gaulish "Bedo" (= pit) or "betu" (= birch) and the suffix -iscum.
 The transcription of the name has changed: Bedesc in 1120, Bidisco in 1122 Bedensi in 1152, Bédec in 1187 and Bédiscum in 1330.
 It is from the 15th century that the name of Bédée appeared in its actual writing.

-It can be mentioned that there is a character named Bède the venerable, a monk living in England during the 8th century.
+It can be mentioned that there is a character named Bède the Venerable, a monk living in England during the 8th century.
 This rare name looks curiously like Bédée.
 Some Anglo-Saxon monks colonised Brittany in a distant past and left their name: Saint Méen, Saint Malo, etc. Searches in that direction could enable to consolidate this hypothesis.

 Geography

 Bédée is a town located in Montfort-sur-Meu county.

-It is at 20 km in the North West of Rennes and is surrounded by Montfort-sur-Meu, Iffendic, La Nouaye, Breteil, Pleumeleuc, Talensac, Saint-Gonlay.
+It is at 20 km to the northwest of Rennes and is surrounded by Montfort-sur-Meu, Iffendic, La Nouaye, Breteil, Pleumeleuc, Talensac, Saint-Gonlay.

 History

 Prehistory

 During Prehistory, humans lived on the actual territory of Bédée.

-Indeed, prehistorical tools have been found (ex: polished axe) in villages such as la Morinais, la Rioulais and la Motte Besnard.
+Indeed, prehistoric tools have been found (ex: polished axe) in villages such as la Morinais, la Rioulais and la Motte Besnard.

-Archaeological excavations took place in 2011 on the site of the ZAC du Pont-aux-Chèvres and enabled to find a site dated from the Bronze Age.
+Archaeological excavations took place in 2011 on the site of the ZAC du Pont-aux-Chèvres and found a site dated from the Bronze Age.

 Gallo-Roman period

 During the Gallo-Roman period, men also lived on the territory of Bédée.
-Excavations have also been done and we found ceramics, vases, piece of pottery, and above all a statuette of a mother goddess in red terra cotta in the village of la Métairie Neuve.
+Excavations have also been done and we found ceramics, vases, piece of pottery, and above all a statuette of a mother goddess in red terracotta in the village of la Métairie Neuve.

 Middle Ages

 It is from the 10th century that feudal mottes were developed.
 They were the first castles, built in wood and on heights, on mounds of earth.
-One of these feudal mottes can be found at the entrance of the town; it is the motte Jubin.
+One of these feudal mottes can be found at the entrance of the town: the motte Jubin.

 In 1122, Donoald, the bishop of Aleth gave the monks of Saint-Melaine de Rennes abbey the priory of Bédée which became then a parish.
 But it has been politically taken in charge by the Lord of Montfort-sur-Meu who took taxes and who did justice.

-Modern Times
+Modern times

 The Lord Charles de Botherel, adviser in the Parliament of Brittany, proclaimed the town of Bédée independent in 1715.
 In 1744, he became Lord of Bédée.
 To show its prosperity, the town of Bédée knew a strong development of manors and castles at this time (The manor of the Blavon, destroyed in 1930).